liya-oz/animals/README.md

 ## Animal List

-This project features Markdown files with brief information and interesting facts about three rare animals.
+This project features Markdown files with brief information and interesting facts about four rare animals.
 Anyone interested in learning more about these unique creatures is welcome to explore!

 1. [Okapi](okapi.md) - Unique forest giraffe with zebra-like stripes.